carblue/acos5/README.md

 The line "card_drivers = acos5_64, npa, internal;" is just an example for OpenSC version 0.17.0: It means: Just prepend<br>
 acos5_64,<br>
 to the list of drivers specified by default and remove a leading comment character # in this line, if there is any.<br>
-When using ACOS5-64 hardware versions V2.00, it's possibly also required to bypass the 'acos5' driver somehow, thus a painless start is by using
+When using ACOS5-64 V2.00, it's possibly also required to bypass the 'acos5' driver somehow, thus a painless start is by using<br>
     card_drivers = acos5_64, default;

 ```